Anuj-Kumar-Sharma/First-Contribution/README.md

 # Initial - Contribution
-This is my first contribution
+This is my first contribution and initial contribution from bardan ghimire